What and where are the accommodations?

 Any individual cancellations need to be made by 4 PM on the day prior to arrival.
 Any cancellations made after this time are subject to a penalty of 1 night’s room charge.

-The rest of the week, you will be the first members of the public to stay at Great Camp Huntington.
+The rest of the week, you will lodge at Great Camp Huntington.
 The camp was originally built in 1870 as a summer retreat.
 The facility, now more than one hundred years later, will accommodate all of our participants in dorm-style and historic buildings.
 The rustic charm and historic nature of these buildings means that some buildings have shared bathrooms, others will require participants to leave their building and walk a short distance to a shared bathroom.
 All beds are single, bunk-style beds.
-The camp’s lack of cellular phone service and its distance to the nearest hospital (one hour) exemplify its remote nature.
-With its mission to promote natural education, Camp Huntington offers the group a variety of outdoor equipment and resources to experience nature.
+The camp’s lack of cellular phone service and its distance to the nearest hospital (75 miles) exemplify its remote nature.
+With its mission to promote environmental education, Camp Huntington offers the group a variety of outdoor equipment and resources to experience nature.
 These include approximately four miles of hiking trails, the self-guided Waldbauer Nature Trail, canoes and kayaks, and an outdoor fire pit.
 SUNY Cortland has remained true to the tradition and history of the camp, and has only added a few modern updates, including Wi-Fi service in some buildings, in order to facilitate interaction with the natural environment and to deepen students’ connection to the experience of camp living.
 This is an incredible opportunity to experience nature as Gilded Age industrialists did.
 For details on each of the camp’s buildings, please navigate to the college’s link: http://www2.cortland.edu/off-campus/outdoor-education-facilities/raquette-lake/camp-huntington/facilities.dot

 How do I travel to the Workshop?